What Is Value-Added Content? Definition, Tips, and Examples

 The first piece of content is perfectly functional, but it already exists.
 Dozens of companies from Moz on downward have covered that content.
 If you were to write that piece of content for your audience, would it be worthwhile?

-Beginners Guide to SEO
+Beginners Guide To Seo

 Probably not.